 Jesus warned his followers of a Great Tribulation that was to come within one generation.
-It isn’t some event that will happen in our future.
-The Great Tribulation started in 66 AD and would come to a close in 70 AD.
+It isn’t an event that will happen in our future.
+The Great Tribulation started in AD66 and would come to a close in AD70.
 It was a warning for their future, not ours.
 Jesus gave many signs of its coming so that it could be avoided.
 We covered these prophetic signs and how they were fulfilled in Part 1 of this article.
 The signs were leading up to the complete destruction of Jerusalem, the Temple, and the Temple Age.

 The War of Abomination

-In the year 66 AD, Florus, the last Roman procurator, stole vast quantities of silver from the Temple.
-The outraged Jewish masses rioted and wiped out the Roman garrison stationed in Jerusalem.
+In the year AD 66, Florus, a Roman procurator, stole vast quantities of silver from the Temple.
+The outraged Jewish masses rioted and wiped out the Roman garrison stationed in Jerusalem housing a Legion of 5,000 soldiers.
 This victory had a terrible consequence: many Jews suddenly became convinced that they could defeat Rome, and the Zealots’ ranks grew exponentially.
-In response, the Romans mobilized 60,000 heavily armed and highly professional troops.
+Jesus prophecied that “where there is a dead body, there the eagles will gather” (Matthew 24:28, Luke 17:37).1 The “eagles” would indeed show up.
+Golden eagles would adorn the military standards for Roman Legions and more would be headed towards Jerusalem.
+In response to the Jewish Revolt, the Romans mobilized four Legions made of 60,000 heavily armed and highly professional troops.
 Their first target was the Jewish state’s most radicalized area, Galilee in the north.
 An estimated 100,000 Jews were killed or sold into slavery.

-Simon ben Giora, a man who claimed to be the messiah, gathered a large following in revolt and marched towards Jerusalem so he could be “King of the Jews”.
+Simon ben Giora, a man who claimed to be the messiah, gathered a large following in revolt and marched towards Jerusalem so he could be “King of the Jews” (fulfilling Matthew 24:23-24).
 Many from Galilee fled to the city thinking they would be safe under this violent messiah.
 It wasn’t long before infighting began over leadership of the city.
 Jerusalem was in the midst of a brutal civil war by the time the future Roman emperor, Titus, offered the Jews a chance to surrender.
-Upon their reviled refusal, the three Roman legions dug a trench five miles long with 13 towers around the city in only three days.
-Thus Luke 19:43 was fulfilled.
+Upon their reviled refusal, the three Roman legions dug a trench five miles long with 13 towers around the city in only three days (fulfilling Luke 19:43).

 The day on which Titus encompassed Jerusalem was the feast of the Passover.
 He allowed pilgrims to enter, though Jesus warned that “those in the country should not enter the city” (Luke 21:21).
 Ignoring him, multitudes came up from all the surrounding country and would soon be trapped inside the city walls.